- About YDS

 Frederick J. Streets

-MSW and DSW, Wurzweiler School of Social Work, Yeshiva University
+Master of Social Work and Doctor of Social Welfare, Wurzweiler School of Social Work, Yeshiva University

-Frederick J. (Jerry) Streets as Senior Pastor of the Mount Aery Baptist Church in Bridgeport, CT. from 1975-1992, led the congregation in significant growth, building a new church edifice and developing many social outreach programs and ministries.
+Frederick J. (Jerry) Streets, as Senior Pastor of the Mount Aery Baptist Church in Bridgeport, Conn. from 1975 to 1992, led the congregation in significant growth, building a new church edifice and developing many social outreach programs and ministries.

-He served as the Yale University Chaplain and Senior Pastor of the Church of Christ in Yale from 1992-2007 where he established a model of multi-faith campus ministry.
-In honor of Yale’s tercentennial, Yale University Press published his (2005) Preaching in the New Millennium.
+He is the first African American and Baptist to serve as the Yale University Chaplain and Senior Pastor of the Church of Christ in Yale.
+While serving in that role from 1992 to 2007, he established a model of multi-faith campus ministry.
+In honor of Yale’s tercentennial, Yale University Press published his 2005 book Preaching in the New Millennium.

-In 2008 Professor Streets was a Fulbright Scholar at the University of Pretoria in South Africa where he taught in the Department of Practical Theology and explored the intersection of religious, social welfare and medical institutional outreach services to those affected by, and infected with, HIV and AIDS.
-He returned to South Africa as a Fulbright Specialist in 2010 to assess the transition of the University of the Free State in Bloemfontein, South Africa in becoming a multicultural and ethnic institution since the fall of apartheid.
+In 2008 Professor Streets was a Fulbright Scholar at the University of Pretoria in South Africa, where he taught in the Department of Practical Theology and explored the intersection of religious, social welfare and medical institutional outreach services to those affected by, and infected with, HIV and AIDS.
+He also initiated the first collaboration between the Department of Social Work and Criminology and the Department of Practical Theology.
+He returned to South Africa as a Fulbright Specialist in 2010 and 2012 to assess the transition of the University of the Free State in Bloemfontein, South Africa, in becoming a multicultural and ethnic institution since the fall of apartheid.

-A native of Chicago, he has been nurtured by the American Baptist Convention, Progressive National Baptist Convention and United Church of Christ denominations.
-He has published numerous articles and book chapters, and he is the recipient of many awards.
+A native of Chicago, Dr. Streets has been nurtured by the American Baptist Convention, Progressive National Baptist Convention, and United Church of Christ denominations.
+He has published numerous articles and book chapters and is the recipient of many awards.
+His latest book, on clergy well-being, is scheduled to be published in 2024 by Wipf and Stock/PICKWICK publishers.